-Quality assurance: Applied Test/Behavior Driven Development with Cucumber, Rspec, PHPUnit and Behat/Mink + Selenium, from unit tests over functional tests to full blown acceptance tests.
+Quality assurance: Doing the things right - and doing the right things: Applied Test/Behavior Driven Development with Cucumber, Rspec, PHPUnit and Behat/Mink + Selenium, from unit tests over functional tests to full blown acceptance tests.

-Continuous Integration: Fully automated Software Tests + Builds + Deployments using continuous integration services and containerization with docker.
+Continuous Integration: Fully automated Software Tests + Builds + Deployments using continuous integration services, deploy pipes and containerization with docker.

-Team lead: Enabling teams to successfully create and deliver software into the enterprise.
+Team lead and coaching: Enabling teams to successfully create and deliver software into the enterprise.

 Open Source: TYPO3 community

 My first contact with the TYPO3 community was in 2002.
 Many years later, in 2013, I became an official core team member with merge rights.
 In 2017 I stepped back from this role.
-I have been a member of the TYPO3 security team from 2004 to 2008 and rejoined the team in 2013.
+I have been a member of the TYPO3 security team from 2004 to 2008 and 2013-2017.
 Last but not least, I am a reviewer of the TYPO3 developer certification program and maintain and develop several community extensions.